andersonopt/website/content/about-us.md

 {{< column "wrap_min center space" >}}

 We accelerate the adoption of renewable energy and storage by providing software and services that increase efficiency and effectiveness for our partners.
-Our goal is to make these technologies accessible, cost-effective, and an easy choice for industry participants.

-Our solutions automate traditionally time-consuming work leading to shorter project timelines and increased efficiency.
-We provide more open models through a cloud platform, with an easy to use interface, which reduces the need for slow and expensive external consultants.
-Our users decrease costs through improved operations and increase revenue through smarter modeling capabilities.
+Through open models, a cloud-based platform, and easy-to-use interface, our goal is to make these technologies accessible, cost-effective, and an easy choice for industry participants.

 {{< /column >}}
 {{< column "wrap_min center space" >}}